 OK, this one is not a family ride at all.
-Located in the Finnish city of Tampere, Särkänniemi is due to open a Wave Swinger soon, courtesy of the Italian manufacturer Preston & Barbieri.
+Located in the Finnish city of Tampere, Särkänniemi was due to open a Wave Swinger this season.
+Named Swing Carousel, it comes courtesy of the Italian manufacturer Preston & Barbieri.
 However, if you’ve seen one Wave Swinger (as above) you’ve seen them all.
-So allow us to finish by showing you some shots of Särkänniemi’s new rollercoaster from last season.
+So allow us to finish by showing you a shot of Särkänniemi’s new rollercoaster from last season.

 Hype, a Sky Rocket from Premier Rides, accelerates to a maximum speed of 100km/h.
 At its highest point the track makes an inversion and afterwards drops passengers straight down into a vertical loop before returning to the station.